-When faced with a thick procedure manual during a repair, technicians are apt to just ignore it, according to an article on the Electrical Construction & Maintenance website.
+According to an article on the Electrical Construction & Maintenance website, when faced with a thick procedure manual during a repair, technicians are apt to just ignore it.

 The key is to provide only the necessary steps in sequential order.
 Don’t include five pages with every detail on how to remove a particular assembly.
 Simply writing “remove X assembly” is enough.

 In some situations, it’s a good idea to include references to appropriate support documentations and videos.
 Videos are an especially great idea if technicians can access them with mobile devices that are multifunctional and have Internet access.

 Sure, companies can load specific field service software applications on mobile devices, but for most service providers every day poses new challenges to accessing solutions to product issues.